 - The Pharmaceutical Research and Manufacturers of America (PhRMA) and the Chamber of Commerce of the United States of America, as amici in appeals involving antitrust challenges to pharmaceutical patent litigation settlements.

 Mr. Lawton’s pro bono practice focuses primarily on representing clients in the various forums that play a role in the U.S. immigration system, and he co-chairs the firm’s pro bono immigration program.
-He has successfully represented clients before U.S. Citizenship and Immigration Services, the immigration courts and the U.S. Court of Appeals for the Ninth Circuit, and he has secured relief including asylum, lawful permanent residence and special immigration juvenile status.
+He has successfully represented clients before U.S. Citizenship and Immigration Services, the immigration courts, the Board of Immigration Appeals and the U.S. Court of Appeals for the Ninth Circuit, and he has secured relief including asylum, lawful permanent residence and special immigration juvenile status.

 Before joining Munger Tolles, Mr. Lawton served as a law clerk to the Honorable Debra A. Livingston on the U.S. Court of Appeals for the Second Circuit.
 Mr. Lawton received his J.D. magna cum laude from Harvard Law School in 2007.
 While at Harvard, he served as an executive editor of the Harvard Law Review, was a semifinalist in the Ames Moot Court Competition, was on the winning team in the Williston Competition and received the Dean’s Award for Community Leadership.